Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 When finished with the folds…

-Shape The Dough
+Step 3: Shape The Dough

 Remove the cold dough onto a floured surface.
 Rest for 10-15 minutes to take the chill off.
-Shape the dough into a loose ball; cover and rest for 20-30 minutes.
+Shape the dough into a loose ball.
+Cover and rest for 20-30 minutes.

 Final Shape

+The dough needs to rise again, but only briefly.
 Rest the dough in the warm spot you used earlier for about 30 minutes to 1 hour.
-The dough is ready when it has puffed up and looks plump.
-It should not be super cold prior to baking.
+The dough is ready when it’s puffy and looks plump.
+It should not be super cold or dense-looking prior to baking.
+Preheat your oven.

-Score The Dough
+Step 5: Score The Dough

-Bake The Dough
+Step 6: Bake The Dough

-Bake the dough in a Dutch oven (or another oven safe pot) with the lid on for 20 minutes.
+Place the dough in a Dutch oven or another oven safe pot with lid.
+You don’t have to preheat it first.
+Pop the lid on top, and bake @ 450 F for 20 minutes.
 Remove the lid and bake for an additional 40 minutes or until golden brown.
-Remove from the pot.
-For best texture, cool on a wire rack for 1 hour before slicing
+Remove the bread from the pot.
+Cool on a wire rack for 1 hour before slicing, otherwise the interior crumb might taste gummy.
+How good does this look?!

 Sample Baking Schedule

-- 2:00 PM: Mix the dough/Rest for 1 hour
+• 2:00 PM: Mix the dough/rest for 1 hour

-- 3:00 PM: 1st Stretch and Fold
+• 3:00 PM: 1st Stretch & Fold

-- 3:30 PM: 2nd Stretch and Fold
+• 3:30 PM: 2nd Stretch & Fold

-- 4:00 PM: 3rd Stretch and Fold
+• 4:00 PM: 3rd Stretch & Fold

-- 4:30 PM: 4th Stretch and Fold
+• 4:30 PM: 4th Stretch & Fold

-- 5:00 PM: Bulk rise for 2-3 hrs @ 75- 78 F
+• 5:00 PM: Bulk Rise for 2-3 hrs @ 75-78 F

-- 7:00 or 8:00 PM: Cover and chill the bowl overnight
+• 7:00 or 8:00 PM: Chill overnight

 Light Whole Wheat Sourdough Bread

-- Yield: 1 loaf
+• Yield: 1 loaf 1x

-- Category: Sourdough Bread Recipes
+• Category: Sourdough Bread Recipes

-- Method: Oven-Baked
+• Method: Oven-Baked

-- Cuisine: American
+• Cuisine: American

-- Diet: Vegan
+• Diet: Vegan

 Description

 An easy recipe for whole wheat sourdough bread that’s light and flavorful (not heavy and dense).
 Made with 20% whole wheat flour.
 The dough can be made in advance and baked the following day.
-Fantastic for sandwiches, crostini, and morning toast with jam.
+Ideal for sandwiches, crostini, and morning toast with jam.

 Ingredients

-- 50g bubbly, active sourdough starter (100% hydration)
+• 50g bubbly, active sourdough starter (100% hydration)

-- 350g – 375g warm water (80–85 F)* See note below
+• 350g – 375g warm water (80–85 F)* See note below

-- 400g bread flour
+• 400g bread flour

-- 100g whole wheat flour
+• 100g whole wheat flour

-- 9g fine sea salt
+• 9g fine sea salt

 Notes & Substitutions